Last Updated on September 8, 2022

 Don’t neglect the high traffic area during your deep cleaning binge.
 Dealing with tile?
 Use resolve carpet cleaner on the grout and scrub thoroughly before using a mop solution.
 What about dull hardwoods?
 Use a tried and true classic like Murphy’s Oil Soap or make your own solution with 1 part vinegar to 10 parts warm water.
 Be sure your mop is damp and not soaking when you clean the floor, as too much water can damage real hardwoods.

-I wish I had stock in Bar Keeper’s Friend because this cleaning product pulls not double, but triple duty.
+We wish we had stock in Bar Keeper’s Friend because this cleaning product pulls not double, but triple duty.
 Use it to clean literally every surface in your house.
 What about those old pots and pans you thought were headed for the trash can?
 Use Bar Keeper’s Friend polish mixed with a little elbow grease, and you’re looking at a new pot.
 Can’t stand the way your china looks from all of the utensil marks that have built up over the years?
 Bar Keeper’s Friend is the way to go.